Protect Excel Worksheet

 FileStream fstream = new FileStream(dataDir + "book1.xls", FileMode.Open);

-// Instantiate a Workbook object.
+Step 3: Instantiate a Workbook Object

 Workbook excel = new Workbook(fstream);

-Step 4: Access the spreadsheet
+Step 4: Access the First Worksheet

 Worksheet worksheet = excel.Worksheets[0];

-Step 5: Protect the worksheet
+Step 5: Protect the Worksheet

-Step 6: Save the Modified Excel File Now that we have protected
+Step 6: Save the Modified Excel File

 excel.Save(dataDir + "output.out.xls", SaveFormat.Excel97To2003);

-Step 7: Close File Stream
+Step 7: Close the File Stream

 fstream.Close();